-The second page will include the abstract Characteristics of abstracts:
+The second page will include the abstract.
+If the manuscript is written in Spanish is not required an English abstract.

+Characteristics of abstracts:

-- 1. Length: the abstract should not exceed 250 words. - 2.
+- Length: the abstract should not exceed 250 words. - 2.
 Key words: up to five (5) key words at the end of each abstract.
 Use the terms indicated in the Pubmed's Medical Subject Headings (MeSH). - 3.
 Structure: include the following subheaders: - Introduction: briefly indicate current knowledge on the research subject and research objectives. - Population and methods: indicate where and when the study was conducted.
 Mention study design and the studied population.
 Define the primary outcome measure.
-Indicate the intervention provided and population assignment (if applicable). - Results: provide details on the primary outcome measure and describe the rest of the results obtained and their statistical significance.
+Indicate the intervention provided and population assignment (if applicable). - Results: provide details on the primary outcome measure and describe the rest of

-• Conclusions: provide specific conclusions in relation to proposed objectives and obtained results.
+- the results obtained and their statistical significance. - Conclusions: provide specific conclusions in relation to proposed objectives and obtained results.